Duékoué

 Duékoué ([dwekwe]) is a city in western Ivory Coast.
 It is a sub-prefecture of and the seat of Duékoué Department.
 It is also the seat of Guémon Region in Montagnes District and a commune.
 In the 2021 census, the population of the sub-prefecture of Duékoué was 220,953.

 History

-At least 800 people were killed in Duékoué on 29 March 2011 during fierce fighting during the 2010–11 Ivorian crisis.
+At least 800 people were killed in Duékoué on 29 March 2011 due to fierce fighting during the 2010–11 Ivorian crisis.

 Climate

 The Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).

 Villages

 The sixteen villages of the sub-prefecture of Duékoué and their population in 2014 are: